jgorseman/myblog/content/post/Starting-a-blog-with-Hugo.md

 ---
-title: "Starting a Blog With Hugo"
+title: "Starting a blog with Hugo"
+navbar_title: "Starting a blog with Hugo"
 date: 2019-06-20
 draft: false
 ---